M. Peter McPherson: President of Michigan State University

 In 1993 he was selected to become President of Michigan State University from 171 publicly identified candidates, effective October 1.

 During his tenure as President of MSU, the school's international undergraduate study program became the nation's largest.
 McPherson also gets credit as the only president of a major university to keep tuition at the rate of inflation through a Tuition Guarantee plan.
 He led a $1 billion capital fund-raising campaign and brought a private law school to the 45,000-student campus.
 He developed the idea and was a leader of the Michigan Life Sciences Corridor that provided grants for research and commercialization of intellectual property.
 McPherson officially retired from MSU at the end of 2004.

-While at Michigan State, he chaired the Blue Ribbon Committee to review the Lansing School System, chaired the State of Michigan Committee to Review Charter Schools and chair the Blue Ribbon Mid-Michigan Committee to review children;’s issues from birth to age five.
+While at Michigan State, he chaired the Blue Ribbon Committee to review the Lansing School System, chaired the State of Michigan Committee to Review Charter Schools and chair the Blue Ribbon Mid-Michigan Committee to review children's issues from birth to age five.
+Ironically, abuse of female student athletics by a team physician Larry Nassar occurred during the later years of McPherson's time at Michigan State, but there is no evidence that any reports of the abuse were reported to him before he retired at the end of 2004.
+Nassar was convicted in 2018.

-McPherson took a five month leave of absence as President of MSU in 2003 to serve as the Director of Economic Policy for the Office of Reconstruction and Humanitarian Assistance in Iraq, where he reopened the countries banks, helped establish a central bank and helped put in place develop a new currency.
+McPherson took a five-month leave of absence as President of MSU in 2003 to serve as the Director of Economic Policy for the Office of Reconstruction and Humanitarian Assistance in Iraq, where he reopened the country's banks, helped establish a central bank, and helped put in place develop a new currency.
 In August 2004, McPherson was among five recipients presented with the Distinguished Service Award by U.S. Treasury Secretary John Snow for his service in Iraq.

 Chairman of Dow Jones

 In February 2007 Dow Jones & Co. named McPherson chairman of the company during its annual shareholding meeting on April 18.
 McPherson replaced Peter Kann who earlier had announced his retirement.
 McPherson had served as an independent director of Dow Jones since 1998.

 As Chairman of Dow Jones & Co., McPherson was deeply involved in the negotiations with Rupert Murdoch over Murdoch's plan to purchase the ‘'Wall Street Journal’'.

-The Financial Times reported on December 13, 2007 that McPherson led the final annual meeting of Dow Jones where stockholders voted to approve the $5-billion sale of the 125-year-old company including the Wall Street Journal to Rupert Murdoch's News Corp.
+The Financial Times reported on December 13, 2007, that McPherson led the final annual meeting of Dow Jones where stockholders voted to approve the $5-billion sale of the 125-year-old company including the Wall Street Journal to Rupert Murdoch's News Corp.
 "I know I speak for so many today when I say that this has been a difficult—and for many—a sad set of discussions," said McPherson, offering "great expectations and hopes" for the future.